-The Endangered Species Act ("ESA") protects the threatened Chinook salmon and the endangered Southern Resident killer whale.
-The salmon is prey for the whale, meaning that Alaska's management of the Chinook salmon fisheries in state and federal waters-the latter of which is subject to federal delegation and oversight-may affect both species.
-The National Marine Fisheries Service ("NMFS") concluded in a 2019 biological opinion that the federal government's continued delegation of management authority to Alaska (and other related federal actions) complies with the ESA with regard to both species.
-NMFS then issued an incidental take statement exempting take of threatened salmon and endangered killer whales associated with the Chinook salmon commercial troll fisheries from ESA liability, which enabled the fisheries to operate consistently with the ESA subject to limitations.
+The Endangered Species Act ("ESA") protects threatened Chinook salmon and endangered Southern Resident killer whales.
+The salmon is prey for the whale, meaning that Alaska's management of the Chinook salmon fisheries in state and federal waters-the latter of which is subject to federal delegation and oversight-involves both species.
+The National Marine Fisheries Service ("NMFS") concluded in a 2019 biological opinion that the federal government's continued delegation of management authority to Alaska, as well as a federally-funded program designed to increase the number of Chinook salmon available as prey for the killer whale (the "prey increase program"), complied with the ESA with regard to both species.
+NMFS also issued an incidental take statement that enabled the fisheries to operate consistently with the ESA subject to limitations.